cfpb/design-system/docs/pages/featured-content-modules.md

           piece of content being featured.
 They are a “mini story” and never simply a dominant visual.

-          FCMs appear below the page introduction, and retain that position on all screen sizes.
+          FCMs appear below the page introduction and retain that position on all screen sizes, unless appearing on the homepage where all content is featured and placement can vary by priority.
 They are designed to accommodate pages with either a left-hand navigation or right-hand sidebar. <br>

           ![Image of a featured content module](/design-system/images/uploads/fcm-desktop02.png)
         variation_specs: >-
-          ### Desktop style
+          ### Standard desktop style

           * Module spans the full width of the page’s content area and is 220px tall at maximum page width.
-It appears 60px underneath the header/intro paragraph of the page.
+It appears 60px underneath the header/intro paragraph of the page, unless featured on the homepage.

           * Background color of module is Gray 5 with a 1px Gray 40 stroke.